-The National Aviation Education Center will be the first phase of the CAF National Airbase Campus in Dallas, Texas.
-Your gift will help provide opportunities for students to learn aviation technologies, history, social studies and leadership development through real-life projects focused around our historical aircraft.
-The programs developed at the Education Center can also serve students around the country through our national network of CAF units and other aviation partners.
+The Henry B. Tippie National Aviation Education Center will be the first phase of the CAF National Airbase Campus in Dallas, Texas.
+Your gift provides educational opportunities for students to learn STEM aviation sciences and history to develop leadership and 21st century job skills.

 CAF Nose Art

 The CAF Nose Art collection is the world’s largest collection of aviation Nose Art, 34 hand painted panels owned by the CAF.
 While currently in storage, the renowned collection will be displayed in the Education Center upon completion.